Wildsong/flask_template/README.md

 # flask_template

-This is a template for a Python flask app.
+This is a simple template for a Python flask app.

-It's based on the "Advanced Application Structure" from "Mastering Flask Web Development", chapter 05.
+I was inspired by "Advanced Application Structure" from "Mastering Flask Web Development", but I backed off when the complexity started to go asymptotic on me.

+This is the simple template, maybe I will add an advanced one when I actually need it.

 ## Set up